| Koh

 double cabin, and 220 baht/person for an upper bed on the 2nd class

 rapid service (270 baht for the lower bed.)
+Tickets for the

 train can be booked at Bangkok Railway Station and many travel agencies